poiyomi/PoiyomiDocs/docs/thryeditor/enduser.md

 ---
 sidebar_position: 1
 title: Overview
+hide_title: true
+description: Thry Editor is the underlying framework that powers the User Interface known in Poiyomi Shaders, and serves as the core Shader Inspector and Editor.
+keywords: [thry, editor, thryeditor, thryrallo, ui, poiyomi, shader]
 ---

+# Thry Editor

 Authored by [Thryrallo](https://github.com/Thryrallo), Thry Editor (short for "**Thry**rallo **Editor**") is the underlying framework that powers the User Interface of the Shader.
 It serves as the core Shader Inspector and Editor for the all the features used across Poiyomi Shaders.